kgateway-dev/kgateway/projects/gloo/cli/README.md

 ---
 #### Gateway Config

-dump Envoy config from one of the gateway proxy instances
+dump Envoy config from one of the proxy instances

 Usage:
   glooctl gateway dump [flags]